Bira/octopus-carnival/_posts/2023-07-26-neverwinter-netherese-encounters.md

 This has less custom stat blocks than some of the other factions, so you'll be mostly relying on the encounter table and shade versions of natural critters.
-Still, the custom stat blocks we do get are fun, and it looks like Clariburnus is a genuine Forgotten Realms big shot who would normally get an epic-level stat block.
-This book does deliver on its promise of giving the PCs the chance to have an impact in the world during Heroic tier.
+Still, the custom stat blocks we do get are fun, and it looks like Clariburnus is a genuine Forgotten Realms big shot who would probably get an epic-level stat block in a more traditional FR setting book.
+I love it that he's "within reach" of a heroic-tier party here.
+His stats make for a very interesting fight, though you should also give him an honor guard.